bmm14013/Live-Fitness/README.md

 Webpage: [Live-Fitness](https://live-fitness-internal@herokuapp.com)

 *Note: dbcon file is empty and contains no connection info.
+Need to input your own db info if run locally.